mattcroat/joy-of-code/posts/svelte-state-management/svelte-state-management.md

 </button>
 ```

-> 🐿️ The `$count` syntax is a Svelte convenience that subscribes and unsubscribes to the store for you saving you from writing extra code.
+> 🐿️ The `$count` syntax is a Svelte convenience that subscribes and unsubscribes to the store saving you from writing extra code.

 You would use a file like `store.ts` to export the store value `count` from and now when you update it wherever you're using `count` gets updated.